How to Create a Strong Company Culture at Your Facility

 1. Command Respect With an Uncompromising Culture

 When employees feel valued and respected, they’re more likely to be engaged in their work.
 It’s important to show healthcare staff that respect and results are equally important.
 You can do this by establishing policies and core values that reflect an uncompromising culture.
-Here are some healthcare workplace culture examples:
+Here are some healthy workplace culture examples in practice.

 Allow Staff to Be Themselves

 Workplaces that allow staff to express their true identity have better rates of job satisfaction.
 For instance, a study showed that LGBTQ-supportive workplaces lead to lower levels of workplace stress and anxiety.
 A career in healthcare is stressful enough, so consider how creating an inclusive workplace can reduce added stress.
-Revisit policies that limit self-expression (such as policies restricting tattoos, hair color, or pride paraphernalia).
+You also may want to reconsider policies that limit self-expression (such as policies restricting tattoos, hair color, or pride paraphernalia).

 Have a Zero-Tolerance Policy for Violence

-Nearly a third of nurses report experiencing incidents of violence in the workplace, 90% of which were from patients.
+Nearly one-third of nurses report experiencing incidents of violence in the workplace, 90% of which were from patients.
 Healthcare leaders must advocate for staff through actions and words.
 Create a zero-tolerance policy for violence.
-Make it clear to the public that if a patient physically assaults a nurse, they can get care somewhere else.
+Make it clear to the public that if a patient physically assaults a nurse, they’ll have to receive care at a different facility.

 Eliminate Staff Bullying

 Staff burnout and a tense workplace can lead to workplace bullying.
-With 60% of nurses experiencing bullying in the workplace, it may be time to examine your facility’s environment.
-Check which conditions contribute to tension and incivility that need to be addressed.
-Provide staff and leadership education about bullying in the workplace.
-Train managers to identify bullying and encourage staff to speak up.
+With 40% of nurses experiencing bullying in the workplace, it may be time to examine your facility’s environment to:

 2. Apply Servant Leadership